ernest-nowacki/cre-workflows-test/README.md

 bunx cre-setup
 ```

-Then you are ready touse the CRE TS Javy Plugin to compile your workflows to WASM.
-Copy any JS workflow file from `cre-sdk/dist/workflows` and run the following command:
+Then you are ready to use the CRE TS SDK to compile your workflows to WASM.
+Run the following command:

 ```bash
 bunx cre-compile <input.ts> <output.wasm>